Currently Available Levels/Sections:

 Includes the Student Self-Assessment For Academic Underperformance®

 - Questions expanded to include scales covering many areas to quickly identify known problems that can lead students to work below their potential during college.
 Takes 15-20 minutes to complete.
 This is the same self-assessment that is in the Improving Academic Underperformance® In College online course.

 - Designed based on multiple domains such as academic skills, motivation, student characteristics, and real-life issues students have faced that lead them to Academic Underperformance® during college.
 Questions were reviewed by Underperforming students for maximum validity.

 - Meant to help uncover why students are working below their potential during college and targets areas of improvement before their grades fall too far.

-- Results download in PDF, complete with answer explanations teach the correct skills or perspectives by describing how High Performing college students handle each academic topic.
+- Results are complete with answer explanations teach the correct skills or perspectives by describing how High Performing college students handle each academic topic.

 **If you were referred here by a college, psychologist, psychiatrist, or therapist this is the “college problems assessment.”